-(a) The Office of Student Affairs shall provide every student with a digital copy of this Regulation at the beginning of each academic year.
+(a) The Division of Student Affairs shall provide every student with a digital copy of this Regulation at the beginning of each academic year.
 Additionally, a digital copy of this Regulation shall be placed on the appropriate section of the College’s website.
-A physical copy of this Regulation is to be on file in the Office of Student Affairs, available to students upon request.
+A physical copy of this Regulation is to be on file in the Office of the Dean of Student Affairs, available to students upon request.

 (b) A physical copy of this Regulation shall be included in the New Student Orientation and Transfer Student Orientation materials for new students.

-(c) The Office of Student Affairs shall provide a digital copy of this Regulation to every student upon formal adoption of changes by the Board of Trustees.
+(c) The Division of Student Affairs shall provide a digital copy of this Regulation to every student upon formal adoption of changes by the Board of Trustees.

-(d) The Office of Student Affairs, in conjunction with the student body, shall conduct a biennial review of this Regulation.
+(d) The Division of Student Affairs, in conjunction with the student body, shall conduct a biennial review of this Regulation.